spenserblack/nf-cli/README.md

 may not be in sync with official repository development.
 If there is an unexpected breakage, raise an issue or submit a PR.

+## Common Commands

+- `nf-cli install`: select and install one or more fonts
+- `nf-cli preview`: select a font and open a preview in your browser

 ## Installation

 ### `go install`